RbCaVi/FRCCards/README.md

 When a Robot card is played, the students used to create it are placed under it and form its Drive Team.
 When a Robot card is retired, one student in the Drive Team must be retired as well.
 The remaining students on the Drive Team are returned to the Student Body.

+When a Robot card is played, it can be in offensive or defensive position.

 Robots are used for scoring.